PCLAeroParams/TChem-atm/docs/methodology.md

 ## **Gas-Aerosol Reaction Types**

 ### SIMPOL mass transfer

-It calculates the evaporation rate for transitions between gas and aerosol particles, and vice versa, based on the parameterization by [Pankow and Asher (2008)](https://acp.copernicus.org/articles/8/2773/2008/acp-8-2773-2008.html).
+It calculates the evaporation rate of organic species that partition between the gas and aerosol phase, based on the parameterization by [Pankow and Asher (2008)](https://acp.copernicus.org/articles/8/2773/2008/acp-8-2773-2008.html).

 TChem-atm utilizes a YAML file and follows to the [CAMP format](https://github.com/open-atmos/camp) to specify SIMPOL types.